What Is a NUANS Name Search Report and Why Do Canadian Charities Need One?

 Why Do Charities or Nonprofits Need a NUANS Report?

-When you apply to incorporate your charity or nonprofit, the government needs to see that your name isn’t too close to another business or charity.
+The government in these jurisdictions needs to see that your name isn't too close to another business or charity.
 If your name is too similar, your application may be rejected.
-The NUANS report gives proof that you did a proper name search.

 You need this report to: